barndoor101/engineering-test/eurocamp.web/README.md

 Include Guid in the Parcs table seeding. or even further, have a stored proc to include the user name and parc name in the booking call.

+Running the app:

+I trashed the data in booking and parc, due to the parc seeding data using ids not guids, plus the bookings table containing nonsenical data.

 Part 2

 As a front-end dev who also likes to dabble in UX, I keep up to date on both fields - with front-end dev I use both Angular and React, mainly in the mobile field but also SPAs.
 I do feel that the front-end dev field does like to shift to a new framework a bit too readily.